yetnt/ic4d/README.md

 Start listening for all the available interactions.
 (Context Menus, Buttons, Select Menus and Modals)

 -   `authorOnlyMsg`**(optional)**: Message to display when a interacts with another user's interaction (onlyAuthor is set to true.)
+-   `...middleWare`: Functions to run before an interaction is run.

 ```js
 interactions.start();